chisness/chisness.github.io/_posts/2020-01-14-policy-and-value-iteration-gambler-problem.md

-## The Gambler Problem
+## The Gambler's Problem
-We are going to illustrate value iteration and policy iteration with the Gambler Problem from the Reinforcement Learning book by Sutton and Barto.
+We are going to illustrate value iteration and policy iteration with the Gambler's Problem from the Reinforcement Learning book by Sutton and Barto (Section 4.4, Example 4.2).
 These are dynamic programming algorithms, which are algorithms that can be used to compute optimal policies given a perfect model of the environment as a Markov decision process (MDP).

 The gambling event is to bet an amount on coin outcomes where heads is a winning wager and tails is losing.
 We take the probability of heads being selected as a parameter and the gambler's goal is to get to a score of 100.
 Getting to 0 is a loss.
 The gambler can have current states from 1, 2, ..., 99 (i.e., the amount of money he has).